Fix Node.js Not Updating to 8.x or Other Versions on Ubuntu 16.04

 sudo apt-get install -y nodejs

-If your node.js still stay at the oldest version, please check the next steps.
+If your Node.js version is still stuck on an older release, please check the next steps.

 1. Check /etc/apt/sources.list.d/nodesource.list